 - 2.9.
 The plans set out in this report aim to improve channels for resident engagement, ensuring that successful engagement is supported, and gaps are identified and address. - 2.10.
 By building trust and communications with residents and key stakeholders the proposed programme will aim to support the Council's ambition to nurture Civic Pride in Merton. - 2.11.
-The proposals include reforming the Community Forums, strengthening face-to-face engagement and improving our digital offer.
+The proposals include reforming the Community Forums, strengthening face-to-face engagement, improving our digital offer, and strengthening our coordination of work across the organisation.